Hi and welcome to Organic Spoon, winner of the #2 spot on the Best 10 UK Organic Food Blogs 2018!

 I eventually gave up interior design to focus full-time on my ultimate passions: writing and teaching people how to get healthy.
-I qualified as a nutritionist (specialising in childhood nutrition), and I have since become Parliamentary ambassador for Juvenile Arthritis and I now spend my time writing health-related articles for publications such as Huffington Post, Scary Mommy, Natural Health, Health & Homeopathy, What Doctors Don’t Tell You, The Green Parent, The Natural Parent and more.
+I qualified as a nutritionist (specialising in childhood nutrition), and I have since become Parliamentary ambassador for Juvenile Arthritis and I now spend my time writing health- and parenting-related articles for publications such as Huffington Post, Scary Mommy, Natural Health, Health & Homeopathy, What Doctors Don’t Tell You, The Green Parent, The Natural Parent and more.
 I have recently begun writing more mainstream features, too.
-Sometimes I also speak about natural living at events – when motherhood allows for it! – creating new recipes, and I am in the process of writing my first novel.
+Sometimes I also speak about natural living at events – when motherhood allows for it! – and I am in the process of writing my first novel.
 I also spend as much time as I can campaigning for the awareness and accessibility of natural health options and informed choice for parents alongside wonderful organisations such as the Arnica Network.

 Though of course allopathic medicine has its place in many instances, many years have now passed since I stopped all forms of conventional medication – including pain-killers – and I have been in remission since 2013, with the exception of a flare-up following the birth of my son, which was an important learning curve as each one reminded me that this autoimmune disease lives dormant within me and any number of things can trigger it if I am not careful.
 Postpartum hormones were not something I had control over but the need to up my game to get back into remission each time spurred me on to really practice what I preach.
 I believe that in order to cure, we must heal from the root cause, and after that, we must focus our energies on preventing more disease.

 I hope you enjoy my blog! <3